Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

-`unpack_blade(pack_blade(p))` is not bit-identical to `p` on the first pass — positions and tints quantise to unorm, height to f16, yaw to 1/65536 of a turn.
-But from the second application onward it *is* idempotent.
-That is the property the round-trip tests assert: a decode/encode cycle that drifted would let a tile that survives an evict and re-place look different from one that did not.
+`unpack_blade(pack_blade(p))` is not bit-identical to `p` on the first pass.
+Positions and tints quantise to unorm, height to f16, yaw to 1/65536 of a turn.
+From the second application onward it *is* idempotent.
+That is the property the round-trip tests assert.
+A decode/encode cycle that drifted would let a tile that survives an evict and re-place look different from one that did not.

 ---